cs-ed/edtech-plan-yesicabedolla/README.md

 2. Google Classroom -
 Here I will post the assignments such as the problets and final project that students will complete on Scratch.
 Students will have to share thier link after they have made it sharable on thier Scratch account and submit here for grading.
 Here is where i will also post the grading rubric so that students will know what is required to get a passing grade on the work they are completing.

+3.Google Forms -
+I will use Google Forms to collect responces from students.
+This will help to retain anonymity and also for those students that may be intimidated for whatever reason.

-3. Goguardian -
+4. Goguardian -
 I will use goguardian to help monitor the students as they work to problem solve and complete assignments.
 I will also use it to minimize the student contact during this COVID-19 era.

-4. Aeries Student Information System -
+5. Aeries Student Information System -
 Here I will input attandance for eachs student as well as use thier gradebook for term of the course.

-5. Zoom -
+6. Zoom -
 If we need to return to distance learning, I will use Zoom meetings to hold classes for students since our district has coninuted to pay for those accounts.
 Students are already familiar with the platform since that is what we were using schoolwide during the last school year.

 ### Hardware Specifications